A carelesse shooe-string, in whose tye

 “Delight in Disorder”—Robert Herrick

 Years ago in a journal I wrote, “Use unexpected shifts and swerves.”
-Like the 17th-century poet, Robert Herrick, I sometimes find “a wild civility” more bewitching “than when art is too precise in every part.”
+Like the 17th-century poet, Robert Herrick, I tend to find “a wild civility” more bewitching “than when art is too precise in every part.”
 Max Patrick, Herrick’s 20th-century editor, described this ancient aesthetic principle as “an artistically deliberate fine disorder.”

 This principle recognizes that an unexpected deviation from a prevailing order may fully capture our attention, and if this surprising twist becomes an unanticipated aspect of a larger effect, the result sometimes proves surprisingly expressive—whether delightful or darkly foreboding.